major66/tic-tac-toe-docler/README.md

      composer install --no-dev

 ## How to run
-I assume that you have already PHP installed on your computer.
+I assume that you have already **PHP7** installed on your computer.

 From the root of the project, you can run the tic tac toe game using this following command: